 - Worrying about what others think of you.

 So, how do you adopt a growth-oriented, fail-forward mentality?
 I’ve talked about it extensively elsewhere so won’t go into it here.
-Go read How To Begin Feeling More Self-Confident After You’ve Failed.
+Go read How To Be Confident Again After Failure (5 Strategies)].

 Stress-Management Strategy #4: Replace Perfectionism With Good Enough